pinojs/pino-gelf/README.md

 ## Acknowledgements

-The implementation of Pino GELF is based in large part on [pino-syslog](https://github.com/jsumners/pino-syslog/) which maps Pino log messages to the syslog format.
+The implementation of Pino GELF is based in large part on [pino-syslog](https://github.com/jsumners/pino-syslog/) and [gelf-node](https://github.com/robertkowalski/gelf-node).